carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 }
 ```

 Each `Sample` holds the data in the form of a byte array.
 It can be either materialized as a file,  passed to a program as an argument or even sent over the network if that is what we want to implement.
-Other fields are mostly used for coverage tracking - version records how many successful[^2] mutation a given sample had and method holds the latest type of mutation that occurred.
-Both have no practical meaning as far as mutation engine is concerned - at least for now. `Sample` that was executed by the program gains the trace generated during the run.
+Other fields are mostly used for coverage tracking - version records how many successful[^3] mutation a given sample had and method holds the latest type of mutation that occurred.
+Both have no practical meaning as far as mutation engine is concerned - at least for now.
+Sample that was executed by the program gains the trace that consists of addresses of block visited during the run.

-Samples do not exist in vacuum but are kept inside `Mutator`.
+`Mutator` holds all the samples that are passed to a program.

 ```rust
 pub struct Mutator {